samuelforrest/bionewsweekly.com/README.md

 # BioNewsWeekly

-> **A modern news and blog platform for the life sciences — [bionewsweekly.com](https://bionewsweekly.com)**
+> **A modern biology news website made for a client. — [bionewsweekly.com](https://bionewsweekly.com)**

-A feature-rich web app built with React and Vite, offering curated news, AI-powered summaries, and a newsletter system.
-Includes an admin dashboard for blog management and a clean, responsive design.
+A web app built with React and Vite, news, AI-powered summaries, and a newsletter system.
+Includes an admin dashboard for blog management / CMS and a clean, responsive design.

 ## Features

 - **Modern Design:** Clean, responsive UI with dark/light theme support.
 - **Blog System:** Admin dashboard for creating and managing posts.
-- **AI Summaries:** Automated news summaries powered by AI.
+- **AI Summaries:** Automated news summaries powered by AI, specifically Gemini 2.0 flash.
-- **Newsletter:** Subscribe/unsubscribe to weekly updates.
+- **Newsletter:** Subscribe/unsubscribe to updates.
 - **Responsive:** Mobile-first design for all devices.
 - **Performance:** Optimized for speed and SEO.
 - **Theme Toggle:** Easily switch between dark and light mode.
-- **Supabase Integration:** Secure authentication and backend data management.
+- **Supabase Integration:** Backend management, CMS, storage of the blog posts.

 ## Tech Stack